ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

   * - 3
     - Asian
     - Mail/Online, Telephone, and Personal Visits
-    - Use census data above, dependent on age/sex
+    - Use census data above, for a 50+, female the non-response rate would be 0%, as seen above

 For longitudinal surveys, assume that non-response is independent between survey iterations.